At The Former Éclair Laboratory

 Funding the Project

-In exchange for the large sums that we will invest in this building owned by the city of Épinay-sur-Seine, the local government has agreed to put the space at our disposal at no charge for 35 years.
+In exchange for our significant investment in this building, which belongs to the city, the local government of Épinay-sur-Seine has agreed to put the space at our disposal at no charge for 35 years.